000

 How much should I spend on a website for my business?

 A rough rule: your website investment should be 1 to 3 percent of annual revenue for a brochure site, and more if the site is a core revenue channel (e-commerce, SaaS, lead generation).
-A $1M business should typically invest $10,000 to $30,000 in a real website.
+Scale the spend to the tier you actually need.
 Smaller businesses can spend less.
 Businesses where the site drives most leads should spend more.
+For a real agency build, pricing is scoped and quoted to the project.

 Why do some agencies charge $50,000 for a website?